 - In the Cloud Administration Console, create an access policy for the authentication agents that are connected to the Cloud Authentication Service, or plan to use an existing access policy.
 For instructions, see Planning Resource Protection with Access Policies and Access Policies.

-- Configure your authentication agents to direct authentication requests to Authentication Manager using the REST protocol and the Cloud Authentication Service access policy.
-For instructions, see the administrator's documentation for your supported agents.
+- Configure your authentication agents to use Authentication Manager to direct authentication requests to the Cloud Authentication Service.
+For instructions, see your agent documentation.

 After you finish

-- Authentication Manager automatically downloads offline data day files that some newer authentication agents, such as the RSA MFA Agent 2.0 for Microsoft Windows, can use for uninterrupted authentication to the Cloud Authentication Service.
-For instructions, see your agent documentation.
+- Authentication Manager automatically downloads offline data day files that some newer authentication agents can use for uninterrupted authentication to the Cloud Authentication Service.
+For instructions, see your authentication agent documentation.